-In October, the Australian government released a Ransomware Action Plan1 aimed at implementing additional legislation tackling such activity in the country.
-Indeed, the country witnessed a 15% increase in ransomware over the last 12 months according to the Australian Cyber Security Centre.
+In October, the Australian government released a Ransomware Action Plan1 to implement additional legislation tackling such activity in the country.
+Indeed, the country witnessed a 15% increase in ransomware over the last 12 months, according to the Australian Cyber Security Centre.

 As a result, the Australian government plans to implement some specific actions such as: